baizeyv/baizeyv/README.md

 #### Hi, I'm baizeyv
 There are some information about me.

-I'm a novice.

-I study in HBU, China.
+I work at Company `Doodle Mobile Ltd.` in Beijing, China.

 ---
 Something Will Be Appended.